alexanderganderson/alexanderganderson.github.io/volunteering.md

   refining them (e.g. improving the support for how to conduct the workshop, and how a facilitator can be a useful resource for the community after the workshop is over).
-- In fall 2016, we applied for, and recieved a grant in order to use a social norms change intervention in our department.
+- In fall 2016, we applied for, and received a grant in order to use a social norms change intervention in our department.
 While we are still working out the details of the campaign, the main idea is to offer a positive vision of what we want our department to be like (e.g. great physicists use their